LEMettler/LEMettler/README.md

 #### C++

 - [**Sudoke Solver**](https://github.com/LEMettler/sudoku_solver)<br>
-A 9x9-Sudoku solving algorithm, that, unlike other implemtations, works in an  iterative manner.
+A 9x9-Sudoku solving algorithm that, unlike other implemtations, works in an iterative manner.
 Implementations in python and C++.